• Home

 • Bring the mixture to a simmer, stirring frequently.
 Cook until it begins to thicken.

 • Remove from the heat.
 Divide the mixture into 2 serving bowls.
-Add the toppings to the "oatmeal" mixture.
+Add half the toppings to each chia seed mixture.

 Notes

-If the oatmeal is too thick for your liking, add a little more almond milk.
+If the mixture is too thick for your liking, add a little more almond milk.
 If it is too thin, add a little more almond flour.

 If you want to increase the amount of protein, just mix in some protein powder with a touch more water.